tajmone/AlanStdLib/CLOTHING_DEV.md

 ### Handling Worn Items

-All verbs which can dislocate an object (clothing or otherwise) from an actor should always set the dislocated object to `NOT donned`.
+All verbs which can dislocate an object (clothing or otherwise) from an actor should always set the dislocated object to `NOT worn`.

 The logic behind this is that, although such verbs will be prevented to act on `clothing` instances via CHECKS for the same verbs on the `clothing` class, we must still cater for non-clothing wearables (eg. wearable devices) which might be implement by authors in their adventures.

-Setting to `NOT donned` an object which has been moved around is always a safe action, for the item couldn't be possibly be worn after the action.
-If the object is not a wearable, then no harm is done (as non-wearable should always be `NOT donned` anywhow).
+Setting to `NOT worn` an object which has been moved around is always a safe action, for the item couldn't be possibly be worn after the action.
+If the object is not a wearable, then no harm is done (as non-wearable should always be `NOT worn` anywhow).

 We need also to take into account any implicit taking action which might affect worn items.